Robert Whittaker (British Army officer): World War II

 In February 1944, after more than two years in the post, Whittaker was moved to command 2 AA Group, which was responsible for defending South East England.
 At the time the group was dealing with small-scale night raids coming over the coast heading towards London (the 'Baby Blitz') and with reorganising the defences of Southern England to cover the build-up of troops, shipping and equipment for the forthcoming invasion of Normandy (Operation Overlord).2 AA Group War Diary, January–June 1942, The National Archives (TNA), Kew, file WO 166/14621.

 Shortly after the Normandy landings, the anticipated attacks by V-1 flying bombs (codenamed 'Divers') began, and the AA defences had to be reshuffled once more: guns were moved from the London IAZ and elsewhere to the South Coast to try to destroy the V-1s as they came inland (Operation Diver).
 Within 24 jours of the start of Operation Diver, 2 AA Group had placed four rows of eight-gun HAA positions in a belt 12,000 yards deep just in front of the North Downs, extending from East Grinstead to Chatham, backed by light AA (LAA) guns and radar-controlled searchlights.
 The belt was divided into for sectors, each with a GOR.
 After a fortnight, the 'Diver Belt' was reorganised, with the mobile HAA guns being replaced by static guns with better equipment, and the guns deployed nearer the coast.
 Moving the static guns required 2 AA Group to hire hundreds of civilian lorries, and rapidly to construct the temporary platforms required.
 Once 21st Army Group had broken out of the Normandy beachhead and overrun the launching sites in Northern France, the Luftwaffe switched to air-launching V-1s over the North Sea, and 2 AA Group had to reposition its defences once again, this time down the South East Coast.
 This offensive petered out in January 1945.

 Whittaker was awarded a CB in 1943, and a CBE in 1945.
 He was made a substantive major-general on 11 April 1945 near the end of the war.Quarterly Army List July 1945.

 Recreation

 Whittaker listed his recreation as Rugby football.
-He served as honorary treasurer and president of the Kent County Rugby Football Union, as present of the London RFU, and was a member of the Rugby Football Union committee.
+He served as honorary treasurer and president of the Kent County Rugby Football Union, as president of the London RFU, and was a member of the Rugby Football Union committee.